 For example, a large amount of the world’s oil is produced in the Middle East, with Saudi Arabia alone contributing to over 12% of global oil production.
 When oil bases in Saudi Arabia were attacked in 2019, oil prices rose immediately, with consumers anticipating a disruption to supply.

 The global economy

 Commodities are valuable resources in economies worldwide.
-Oils are used to fuel our transport, precious metals are used heavily in industrial industries and crops like wheat are a vital food resource.
+Oils are used to fuel our transport, precious metals are used heavily in industries and crops like wheat are a vital food resource.